Translate This Page

 If you want a special tour of the Chapel then why not use the services of Roslin's very own tour company, Rosslyn Tours?
 They can pick you up from your accommodation in Edinburgh or Edinburgh Airport and bring you out to Roslin for your own personal tour of Rosslyn Chapel and the beautiful Roslin Glen.

 Although not signposted, the 14thC Rosslyn Castle can be found by walking down the steep lane on the right hand side of Rosslyn Chapel towards Roslin Cemetery.
-At the foot of the steep lane, take the lane on the left that runs between two of the three cemeteries.
-The Castle is a three minute walk slightly downhill from here.
+At the foot of the steep lane, take the lane on the left that runs between the two old cemeteries.
+The Castle is a three minute walk, slightly downhill, from here.

 is now a holiday home, available for let (and very nice inside too we